wownmedia/pay/README.md

 ##About
 ARK Pay is a service that (will) provide(s) a full 2nd layer payment system for ARK and bridgechains.

-Currently ARK Pay is functional on Reddit, multiple platfarms are scheduled to be added in the near future.
+Currently ARK Pay is functional on Reddit, multiple platforms are scheduled to be added in the near future.

 ##Installation / Configuration